Nitrate/Nitrate/docs/source/contribution.rst

 -----------

 We are willing to make our contribution to benefit the world.
-To translate Nitrate to usual languages in the universe is a critial task.
+To translate Nitrate to usual languages in the universe is a critical task.
 Your contribution is so important to everyone.
 Picking up and editing the PO file of specific language you are skilled in.